-□You may only ask for coverage for items and/or services already rec or medical items and/or services (not requests for payment for eived). □You can get a fast coverage decise harm to your health or hurt your sion only if using the standard deadlines could cause serious ability to function.
-If your doctor tells us that your l automatically agree to give you nealth requires a "fast coverage decision," we will a fast coverage decision. cision on your own, without your doctor's support, we will uires that we give you a fast coverage decision.
-If we do not , we will send you a letter that: ☐ Explains that we will use the sta andard deadlines.
-Explains if your doctor asks for fast coverage decision. the fast coverage decision, we will automatically give you a et complaint" about our decision to give you a standard ne fast coverage decision you requested.
+□You may only ask for coverage for medical items and/or services (not requests for payment to items and/or services already received). or ☐You can get a fast coverage decision only if using the standard deadlines could cause serio harm to your health or hurt your ability to function. us □If your doctor tells us that your health requires a "fast coverage decision," we will automatically agree to give you a fast coverage decision. □If you ask for a fast coverage decision on your own, without your doctor's support, we we decide whether your health requires that we give you a fast coverage decision.
+If we do not approve a fast coverage decision, we will send you a letter that: ☐ Explains that we will use the standard deadlines.
+Explains if your doctor asks for the fast coverage decision, we will automatically give you a fast coverage decision. □ Explains that you can file a "fast complaint" about our decision to give you a standard coverage decision instead of the fast coverage decision you requested.